 Revenue is measured at the fair value of the consideration received or receivable.
 Revenue is recognised to the extent that it is probable that the economic benefits will flow to the Consolidated Entity and the revenue can be reliably measured.
-All revenue is stated net of the amount of GSI and services tax (GSI) except where the amount of GSI incurred is not recoverable from the Australian Tax Office.
-The following specific recognised:
+All revenue is stated net of the amount of goods and services tax (GST) except where the amount of GST incurred is not recoverable from the Australian Tax Office.
+The following specific recognition criteria must also be met before revenue is recognised: